Ammar-Alnagar/Ammar-Alnagar/README.md

 🧪 Cool Stuff I’ve Built

-🧩 QwQ Zero1 – My custom-finetuned LLM that actually thinks
+🧩 Manticore 32B – My custom-finetuned LLM that uses less reasoning and thinking tokens to get the same results

-🌈 VisoLearn – A VLLM Framework for kids with ASD that makes learning fun
+🌈 VisoLearn – A VLLM Framework for kids with ASD that makes learning fun using GenAI (Text + Image)

 🔬 Qwen Griffon  – SLM Finetuned for fast and enhanced reasoning to match SOTA models.